My family and I have enjoyed countless delicious Donut Cakes from Allie's Donuts over the years.

-Just when you thought you had seen it all, along comes the Donut Cake.
-What exactly is a Donut Cake?
-It a very large donut that’s big enough to be a cake, and it’s shaped into pretty much any design that you would like and decorated like a cake.
+Just when you thought you had seen it all, along comes the donut cake.
+What exactly is a donut cake?
+It is a very large donut that’s big enough to be a cake, and it’s shaped into pretty much any design that you would like and decorated like a cake.

 If you want your next party cake to be a smashing success, find a way to get your hands on a Donut Cake.
 Over the last five years, we've had Donut Cakes shaped like soccer balls, baseball gloves, cars, trucks, fish, rainbows, smiley faces, large numbers, and countless other interesting shapes.
 If you can think of it, Allie’s can probably make it.

-Allie’s is located in North Kingstown, RI, which is in the southern part of the state.
-As my sister lives nearby she was the one who discovered Allie's and always picked up the Donut Cakes.
-Because of this, I had never actually been in Allie’s Donut Shop—until this past week, that is.
+Allie’s is located in North Kingstown, Rhode Island, which is in the southern part of the state.
+As my sister lives nearby she was the one who discovered Allie's and always picked up the donut cakes.
+Because of this, I had never actually been to Allie’s Donut Shop—until this past week, that is.

 I can tell you that Allie’s is a very unassuming-looking establishment.
 From the outside, there is nothing to indicate that this place is special, other than the steady stream of cars that are coming and going from their parking lot.

 Don't let the popularity of Allie's scare you away.
-During busy times they have four employees working the counter to make sure you are in and out of there in quick fashion.
+During busy times they have four employees working the counter to make sure you are in and out of there quickly.
 They certainly have this whole process perfected, and this is undoubtedly one of the reasons for their success.

-I don’t know who came up with the idea of the Donut Cake.
+I don’t know who came up with the idea of the donut cake.
 I had every intention of doing an impromptu interview but the crowd of customers made that impossible.
-I would imagine that the owner of Allie’s, maybe Allie, came up with the idea?
+Maybe the owner of Allie’s, maybe Allie, came up with the idea?
 No matter.
-They have a winner here no matter who came up with the Donut Cake creation.
+They have a winner here no matter who came up with the donut cake creation.